Why did I receive a "No space left on device” or "DiskFull" error on Amazon RDS for PostgreSQL?

 1. Log in to PostgreSQL in each database.

-2. Execute the following queries to assess the used and real sizes.
+2. Run these queries to assess the used and real sizes.